square/Valet/README.md

 VALValet *const mySharedValet = [VALValet valetWithSharedAccessGroupIdentifier:@"Druidia" accessibility:VALAccessibilityWhenUnlocked];
 ```

-This instance can be used to store and retrieve data securely across any app written by the same developer with the value `Druidia` under the `keychain-access-groups` key in the app’s `Entitlements` file, when the device is unlocked. `myValet` and `mySharedValet` can not read or modify one another’s values because the two Valets were created with different initializers.
+This instance can be used to store and retrieve data securely across any app written by the same developer with the value `Druidia` under the `keychain-access-groups` key in the app’s `Entitlements` file, when the device is unlocked.
+Note that `myValet` and `mySharedValet` can not read or modify one another’s values because the two Valets were created with different initializers.
 All Valet types can share secrets across applications written by the same developer by using the `sharedAccessGroupValet` initializer.

 ### Sharing Secrets Across Devices with iCloud